 Cordes has been a major contributor to CBS News' election coverage since 2008.
 On Election Night 2020, Cordes was part of the in-studio anchor team and led coverage of House and Senate races.
 In 2016 she was the lead CBS News correspondent covering Hillary Clinton's presidential bid and co-hosted a primary debate in Iowa.
 She covered President Obama's bid for re-election in 2012.

-Prior to joining CBS News, Cordes was an ABC News correspondent based in New York (2005-07), where she reported for all ABC News broadcasts and covered many major news stories, including Hurricane Katrina, the war in Iraq and the 2004 election.
+Cordes joined CBS News in 2007 as transportation and consumer safety correspondent.
+Previously, Cordes was an ABC News correspondent based in New York (2005-07), where she reported for all ABC News broadcasts and covered major news stories including Hurricane Katrina, the war in Iraq and the 2004 election.
 Before that, she was a Washington-based correspondent for NewsOne, the affiliate news service of ABC News (2003-04).
-Prior to joining ABC News, Cordes was a reporter for WJLA-TV Washington, D.C.
-(1999-2003), where she covered the Sept.
-11, 2001, attack on the Pentagon, the 2000 Presidential race, the D.C.-area sniper attacks, and peacekeeping efforts in Bosnia.
-She began her career as a reporter for KHNL-TV Honolulu (1995-97).
+Prior to ABC News, Cordes was a reporter for WJLA-TV Washington, D.C.
+(1999-2003).
+While at WJLA-TV, Cordes covered the Sept.
+11, 2001, attack on the Pentagon, the 2000 presidential race, the Washington, D.C.-area sniper attacks and peacekeeping efforts in Bosnia.
+She began her career as a reporter for KHNL-TV in Honolulu (1995-97).

 Cordes was born in Los Angeles and grew up in Hawaii on the islands of Kauai and Oahu.
-She was graduated Phi Beta Kappa and magna cum laude from the University of Pennsylvania in 1995.
-Cordes received a master's degree in public policy at Princeton University's Woodrow Wilson School of Public and International Affairs.
+She graduated Phi Beta Kappa and magna cum laude from the University of Pennsylvania.
+Cordes received a master's degree in public policy from Princeton University's Woodrow Wilson School of Public and International Affairs.